TartanLlama/secret-hitler-strategies/index.md

 ## Advanced Strategy

 ### Double dispute
-Sometimes it works for fascists to create a double dispute.
+Sometimes it works for Fascists to create a double dispute.
 For example, when an investigation power to be opened,  fascist president forces chancellor to play a fascist policy and then claims, he gave a choice.
-When getting investigation power, investigate a liberal and claim he is a fascist.
+When getting investigation power, investigate a Liberal and claim he is a fascist.
 Since three people are in dispute, it is more difficult to exclude them from the game and players would be forced to take sides.

 ### Self-downvoting